pentateu/entropy/packages/micro-servicesjs/docs/doc1.md

 ### Logstash
+#### Issues:

+ - Logstash initialization is very slow.. so services like nats and the nats-metrics that try to send logs directly to logstash can't start.. since sometimes logstash takes up to 2 minutes to start.
+ - This is not a must.. since these logs are also being picked up by logspout This is the setup tried, but failed due to the logstash slow start-up

 NATS -> (gnatsd -r syslog://logstash:5001) -> Logstash -> (No filters) ->  elasticsearch:9200
 Docker logging -> syslog://logstash:5000 -> Logstash -> (Filter: Ignore Logstash Service) -> elasticsearch:9200

+#### Alternatives
+Logstash is resource hungry and there are alternatives worth considering.

 ### Prometheus